cityofaustin/atd-product/README.md

 ### Static export server

-As discussed [here](https://github.com/cityofaustin/atd-product/pull/109#discussion_r2364368332), the app's static export should be tested priort to deployment.
+As discussed [here](https://github.com/cityofaustin/atd-product/pull/109#discussion_r2364368332), the app's static export should be tested prior to deployment.
 To do so:

 1. Build the nextjs app, which will save the output in the `./out` directory: `npm run build`
 2. Run `npx serve@latest out -s` to serve the `./out` directory on `localhost`.